What is it?

 Most policies offer fixed monthly payments throughout the term, however there are two exceptions:

-Increasing cover: The amount you pay each month, and the amount you can claim, rises in line with inflation, which is measured by the Consumer Prices Index (CPI).
+Increasing cover: Your premiums, and the amount you can claim, rises in line with inflation, which is measured by the Consumer Prices Index (CPI).

 Who can get it?